cdfuller/echo-server/README.md

     * Would like to figure out how to add it to the python package index
 * Add to dockerhub
 * Write responses to log file
+* How to add options when using docker to run